arvinseeva/plotly-challenge/README.md

 - Use sample_values as the values for the bar chart.
 - Use otu_ids as the labels for the bar chart.
 - Use otu_labels as the hovertext for the chart.

+Following this task, the next task was to build a bubble chart that displays each sample.
+-